Relearning the Lessons. John Terraine’s 1984 WFA Address

 "I have seen at close quarters in my lifetime two of the most unbelievable manifestations of human courage and endurance in the history of war - the infantry of 1914-1918 and the bomber crews of 1939-1945."1

 The more I pondered on those words, the more I realized how right they are, and in fact they became a running refrain of the book.
 Nowhere, I concluded, do they fit the bill better than in that bleak period from 1940-43 when Bomber Command remained painfully weak for the task in hand, when its equipment - by comparison with the last phase of the war - was ridiculously inadequate, when the results that it was able to achieve were often pitiful, but when it had to keep on carrying on, going out night after night to what, over the span of a tour of operations; took on the look of a sentence of certain death because there was absolutely no other way that Britain could let Germany - and the world — know that we were actually in the war.
-I don't have to explain to you the similarity to that other awful period, 1915-17, when the BEF also had to keep on carrying on, with just as inadequate equipment, and just as little chance of achieving any large result.
+I don't have to explain to you the similarity to that other awful period, 1915-17, when the BEF also had to keep on carrying on with just as inadequate equipment and just as little chance of achieving any significant result.

 Well, that was an area where the experience of one war threw considerable light on that of another - and I found that there were a great many such areas.

-This affected every Service, to a greater or lesser extent, so let me start with the Royal Navy, not just because it is the senior Service, but also because it supplies a perfect example of what I mean.
+This affected every Service to a greater or lesser extent, so let me start with the Royal Navy, not just because it is the senior Service but also because it supplies a perfect example of what I mean.

-In both wars the Navy found its most difficult and frightening enemy to be the German U-boat fleet.
-In 1917 the U-boats sank 6,623,623 tons of British, Allied and neutral shipping, including a dreadful peak figure of 834,549 tons in April.
-The First Sea Lord, Admiral Jellicoe, told the American Admiral Sims that if this went on Germany would win the war;
+In both wars, the Navy found its most difficult and frightening enemy to be the German U-boat fleet.
+In 1917, the U-boats sank 6,623,623 tons of British, Allied and neutral shipping, including a dreadful peak figure of 834,549 tons in April.
+The First Sea Lord, Admiral Jellicoe, told the American Admiral Sims that if this went on, Germany would win the war;

 "Is there no solution to the problem?" asked Sims.
 "Absolutely none that we can see now," Jellicoe replied.

 "It seems inevitable that the experience of one generation should be largely lost or disregarded by those which follow [why? we may ask] with the result that much information already gathered together has to be laboriously acquired again.
 Yet another example of this has come to light recently.
-In April 1918 the Admiralty published a book entitled NOTES ON AIDS TO SUBMARINE HUNTING, which summarised the conclusions of nearly four years of anti-submarine warfare waged by the Airship Department...
-It is remarkable for its uptodateness and application to current problems.
-If both the book and its author , had been used in the early days of the war, much experimentation would have been avoided, and the present stage of anti-submarine efficiency would have been reached much earlier and would have been by now surpassed".
+In April 1918, the Admiralty published a book entitled NOTES ON AIDS TO SUBMARINE HUNTING, which summarised the conclusions of nearly four years of anti-submarine warfare waged by the Airship Department...
+It is remarkable for its up-to-date application to current problems.
+If both the book and its author had been used in the early days of the war, much experimentation would have been avoided, and the present stage of anti-submarine efficiency would have been reached much earlier and would have been by now surpassed".

 I make no comment.
 You may be thinking by now that I have led you a long way from the Western Front, which we come here to remember.

-I call it a deadly phrase, because it is founded on the perilous belief that such a policy can be decided unilaterally.
+I call it a deadly phrase because it is founded on the perilous belief that such a policy can be decided unilaterally.

 So the policy of "Never again a Western Front", which meant "Never again a continental commitment", "Never again a French alliance" and "Never again a mass army", collapsed in utter ruin when it became apparent that Germany - Hitler's Germany - shared no such belief or intention.
 But meanwhile the policy here had had disastrous effects, so that the coming of war in 1939 found this country in a state of weakness and confusion for which there was no parallel in 1914.
 From the very beginning of World War II one has a sense, by comparison, of being in the presence of the "B stream", or the lower divisions of the Football League.

 The fact that all the combatants in the First World War, on all fronts, suffered similar misery and loss - the fact, indeed, that Britain had got off relatively lightly - was completely ignored.
-Politicians of all persuasions, pacifists and internationalists, military experts with axes to grind - and, of course, Treasury Officials - all agreed that there was no point in wasting money on a large Army, or even on means of expanding the Army if need be.
+Politicians of all persuasions, pacifists and internationalists, military experts with axes to grind - and, of course, Treasury Officials - all agreed that there was no point in wasting money on a large Army or even on means of expanding the Army if need be.
 And why should they, after all?
 Even the Chief of the Imperial General Staff, Field-Marshall Sir George Milne, pronounced that the First World War was "abnormal"- and since he held the post of CIGS from 1926-1933, this opinion coming from the very top of the Army itself was not without influence.

 1914-18: 8,654,467

-1939-45: over 10 million.
+1939-45: over 10 million

 "this war will never see great forces massed against one another".